onordesjo/blog/_posts/2020-02-09-post-coronavirus-knowledgerepresentation.md

 ---
-title: "Post: Representing knowledge about the corona virus"
+title: "Post: Representing knowledge about the coronavirus"
 last_modified_at: 2020-02-08T12:49:02+00:00
 categories:
   - Blog